 disturbing rumours about his health.
 "The criminal silence of

-our leader", the spokesman said adding that Shah's lawyer and
+leader", the spokesman said adding that Shah's lawyer and above

 over his well being.The spokesman also condemned the government's

 "There is no security cover for Shah as he has been languishing

-in jail for last two years", the spokesman said
+in jail for last two years", the spokesman said adding that no

-people to remain steadfast at this hour as New Delhi has employed
+steadfast at this hour as New Delhi has employed psychological

 Islamabad seminar calls for early settlement